kellyky/mastermind/README.md

   - If you are the code breaker: the computer sets the code and you do the fun part
   - If you are the code maker: watch the computer fail
 - Inputting a color not in the bank gets added to the bank
-- Test mode where computer plays both parts.
-(Of course, this doesn't test the human player side)
+- Test mode!
+The computer plays both parts.
+(Of course, this only tests the computer side of things 😆.
+I may revert this once I have test coverage in better shape)

 Not quite a feature - you can manually edit `play_the_game.rb` to set the number of guesses to something other than 12.